nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 It MUST be valid for at least 10 seconds.
 It MUST be invalidated after 30 seconds of the last processed message.
 If a lot of messages have to be processed, it could take a while for a conversation to finish.
-After processing a message the timeout of 30 seconds will have to be reset.
+To prevent a timeout during a long conversation, the timeout should be reset after handling of each valid message.

 If a node receives a response with a `conversationID`, it MUST match its contents with the original request.
 If a `conversationID` is unknown or if the response doesn't match the requirements, the message MUST be ignored.